 With this tool, you can see how fast your website currently loads.
 If the report shows your website takes longer than 3 seconds to load, this will terribly hurt your search engine ranking, however, we can help you fix that as soon as possible.

-The next thing you have to do to make your life coach website appear on Google is to submit your website URL to Google.
+The next thing you have to do to make your life coach website appear on Google Search is to submit your website URL to Google Search.

 It makes sense to submit your website to them first so they can start “crawling your website pages” right away.

-Check out this step-by-step tutorial to learn how you can submit your website URL to Google.
+Check out this step-by-step tutorial to learn how you can submit your website URL to Google Search.

 3. Research and choose the right keywords

 Think of the problems your target audience experiences a lot, put yourself in their shoes, and try to think of how they would google these problems.
 Come up with a list of different possible search phrases they might use, these are the keywords you need to target in your website contents.